thangarajvisolve/Sample/README.centos.markdown

 * Start elasticsearch instance using the command

+        $ ./elasticsearch

+* Commands usage:

+        console      Launch in the current console.

+        start        Start in the background as a daemon process.

+        stop         Stop if running as a daemon or in another console.

+        restart      Stop if running and then start.

+        condrestart  Restart only if already running.

+        status       Query the current status.

+        install      Install to start automatically when system boots.

+        remove       Uninstall.

+        dump         Request a Java thread dump if running.`

         $ ./elasticsearch start

 * Elasticsearch instance started successfully the we can check it in the log files either in the same directory or default in **/var/log/elasticsearch/graylog2.log**